AntoineGauquier/inferring_document_class_of_scientific_article/README.md

 fields, in order:

-1. `arxiv_identifier` is the unique arXiv identifier, of the form `YYMM.NNNNN` of the article.
+1. `arxiv_identifier` is the unique arXiv identifier, of the form `arXiv:YYMM.NNNNN` of the article.
 The metadata and PDF of such an article, respectively, are at the following official URLs:
    `https://arxiv.org/abs/YYMM.NNNNN` and
    `https://arxiv.org/pdf/YYMM.NNNNN.pdf`